sdiehl/wiwinwlh/tutorial.md

 Criterion is a statistically aware benchmarking tool.
-It exposes a library which allows us to benchmark individual functions over and over and test the distribution of timings for abberant beahvior and stability.
+It exposes a library which allows us to benchmark individual functions over and over and test the distribution of timings for aberrant beahvior and stability.
 These kind of tests are quite common to include in libraries which need to test that the introduction of new logic doesn't result in performance regressions.